Ap1kIvanich/Work-with-class/README.md

 # Work-with-class
-I've got a task on classes in my college, but i thought that task was so easy because i tried to make this work little harder.
+I've got a task on classes in my college, but i thought that task was so easy thus i tried to make this work little harder.

 This task looks like: